 The underground development in the year ended December 31, 2018 totaled 6,630 metres advanced, and accounts for 38% of the total underground development advanced on the project to the end of December 31, 2018.
-Total underground development at Juanicipio to the end of December 31, 2018 was in excess of 17.5 kilometres.
+The cumulative underground development at Juanicipio to the end of December 31, 2018 was in excess of 17.5 kilometres.

-Concurrent with the ongoing underground development, detailed engineering continues for the internal shaft and other mine infrastructure, and mill-site preparation is underway.
-According to the operator, Fresnillo, negotiations with suppliers of processing equipment and development contractors have begun and respective contractual commitments of \$23.1 million (equipment) and \$69.5 million (development contractors) have been committed to as at December 31, 2018.
+Concurrent with the ongoing underground development, detailed engineering continued for the internal shaft and other mine infrastructure, and mill-site preparation was underway during the year.
+According to the operator, Fresnillo, negotiations with suppliers of processing equipment and development contractors had begun and respective contractual commitments of \$23.1 million (equipment) and \$69.5 million (development contractors) had been committed to as at December 31, 2018.